Borrowing Policy

 • Requests for journal articles available only through our online databases will not be filled.

 • The initial loan period is 37 days.
 Renewals are possible as long as no one else has placed a “hold” on the item.
 The first renewal period is 30 days.
-Additional renewals are at the discretion of the Librarian.
+Additional renewals are at the discretion of the librarians.

 Interlibrary Loan Policy